 Holiday Host Family FAQ

-How are Thanksgiving holiday hosts matched with ONU student guests?
+How are Winter holiday hosts matched with ONU student guests?

 Can I host more than one student?
 Or join with another family to host together?